What is a Minister?

 Eph_6:6 Not with eyeservice, as men-pleasers; but as the servants of Christ, doing the will of God from the heart;

-So, now you have a true meaning of the word "minister" in the Holy Bible.
-It is by no means connected with an authoritative title giving someone the right to "lord" over you, as we have seen from Jesus' own clear instructions to His disciples in Mat 20:25-28.
+Now you have a true meaning of the words translated to "minister" in the Holy Bible.
+It is by no means connected with an authoritative title giving someone the right to "exercise dominion" over you, as we have seen from Jesus' own clear instructions to His disciples in Mat 20:25-28.

 If you are struggling over who you should listen to concerning pleasing God in the areas of faith, planned giving from your estate, or any other personal, spiritual matter, always go with the word of God, the truth of God, and you will know that you have fulfilled the will of God.

 A good place to start your search for truth is in the books of Mathew, Mark, Luke, and John.
-Notice Jesus' teachings on selling wealth and distributing it to the poor while following Him.
-Be assured that Jesus Christ is speaking on behalf of God the Father's will.
+Notice Jesus' teachings on selling possessions and distributing to the poor while following Him.
+Be assured that Jesus the Christ is speaking on behalf of God the Father's will (Joh 5:30; 7:16; 14:24).
 Meditate on this verse:

 Psa 118:8 It is better to trust in the LORD than to put confidence in man.